6 Differences Between Banks and Building Societies

 Banks Offer More Financial Products

-As the banks have a profit driven approach banks generally aim to expand which comes with a focus on more ways to generate revenues.
 Therefore, banks have the advantage of offering a wider variety of financial products.

 Banks Provide Flexibility

 Banks embrace a more global approach.
-Branch networks of banks are scattered throughout the UK and sometimes around world.
+Branch networks of banks are scattered throughout the UK and sometimes around the world.

-Banks Tend to Adopt New Technologies Faster
+Banks tend to Adopt New Technologies Faster

-Building societies are at a distinct competitive disadvantage in terms of providing the latest technologies in financial services industry.
+Building societies are at a distinct competitive disadvantage in terms of providing the latest technologies in the financial services industry.

 In order to attract modern clients and reduce expenses, banks move faster on adapting new technologies.